Hassan-LLC/YouTubeDownloader/README.md

 python main.py
 Add Youtube Video URL
-Select Resulation Portion RESOLUTION FPS CH in the End Select green Number like 123 ,132 check first screen short,in resultion portion just put number front of mp4 and Downloaded start automatically and enjoy .
+Select Resulation Portion RESOLUTION FPS CH in the End Select green Number like 123 ,132 check first screen short,in resultion portion just put number front of mp4
+If you want to download a video in 1080, then select the number in front of 1080.
+If you want to download in 720p, then select the number in front of 720p. and Downloaded start automatically and enjoy .

 ## Contact if any issue FB :https://www.facebook.com/Zaibibalouxh/